kuijjerlab/sisana/README.md

 ## Installation can be performed by running the following steps

 1. Create a conda virtual environment with python version 3.9.19.
+Note: You need to substitute the path you want on your own system for the --prefix argument
 ```
 conda create --prefix </path/to/env-name> python=3.9.19
 ```